Hexagonal Prism Surface Area Calculator

 Where hexagonal prism surface matters:

 - Pencil finishing.
-Lacquer, paint, brand stamping — all priced by surface area.
+Lacquer, paint and brand stamping are all quoted by surface area.

 - Hex nut plating.
-Zinc, nickel, chrome — surface area drives plating cost.
+Zinc, nickel or chrome, and the surface area is what drives the bath time.

 - Honeycomb sandwich panels.
 Aerospace and racing-yacht construction.